fhnw-hpc/fs24-mc1/README.md

 ![Kafka Base Schema](images/kafka-base-schema.png)

 3. Draw an overview of your application components including interfaces and data flows, for example using a component diagram.
-Answer the following questions and interpret your experiments or results:
+Write a proper architecture and design overview which ansers at least the following questions.

       * What are the tasks of the components?
       * Which interfaces do the components have?